-Outlining the characteristics of these men (and women too) is helpful in understanding why he did this, yet it does little to ease a survivors pain because it doesn’t address what she’s really thinking and feeling, in that she wants desperately to be validated.
-Many survivors seek validation about their judgment in having ended the relationship, whether or not they did the right thing or if they were right about him.
 If they were dumped, they want to know what they did that was so wrong that he could have left and taken up with someone else so fast, when chances are he was doing this before he left and just found a new victim that will give him what he wants.
 Remember, psychopaths needs and wants change all the time.
-There is not a victim on the planet capable of fulfilling them, for as fast as he can attach, is as fast as he can detach from her or anything else he wanted or needed at one time or another from her or the victim after her. . .

-The articles and blogs I’ve read, encourage a survivor to just “move on” from obsessing about their pain and why he is now with someone else.
-My opinion on that is a little bit different.
-It’s very difficult to move on from something when you need validation to do so.
-So I will attempt to piece meal this a little bit in hope that it helps to you to understand that the chances of his relationship working out with the next victim are ZERO.
+The articles and blogs I’ve read, encourage a survivor to hurriedly move on from obsessing about their pain and why he is now with someone else.
+My approach to that is a little different.
+It’s very difficult to move on from the relationship when you need understanding about the psychopath/narcissist and validation with that understanding.
+So I will attempt to piece meal this a little bit in hope that it helps you to understand that the chances of his relationship working out with the next victim are ZERO.

 Now I’ll explain why.